2010 ABL playoffs

-The 2009–10 ASEAN Basketball League (ABL) Grand Finals Playoffs was the first season of competition since its establishment.
+The 2010 ASEAN Basketball League (ABL) playoffs was the first season of competition since its establishment.
 A total of four teams competed in the league.
-It started after the 2009–10 ABL Regular Season ended on 24 January 2010.
+It started on 30 January 2010, after the 2009–10 ABL season ended.

 The Philippine Patriots of the Philippines won the first ABL championship after defeating Satria Muda BritAma of Indonesia, 3-0, in their best-of-five championship series which ended on 21 February 2010.

+The Kuala Lumpur Dragons had managed to secure a playoff berth after it improved in the later stages of the season.